RobJellinghaus/DistributedState/README.md

 - DistributedStateLib (the generic distributed peer and object code)
 - DistributedThing (an example of instantiating a particular kind of distributed object)
-- DistributedStateTest (testing assembly that covers both the generic code and the specific Thing code)
+- DistributedStateTest (testing assembly that covers both the generic code and the specific Thing code;
+  90%+ block-level code coverage as of December 2020)

 ## Motivation